bhumitkumar/asic-design-class/README.md

 ![asic](images/asic00.png)

-Following is a summary of simplified RTL to GDSII flow,
+### Summary of simplified RTL to GDSII flow based on OpenLANE,

 Synthesis - Design RTL is converted to circuits with componets form Standard cell library(SCL)